How are cancer cells different from normal cells? | Channels for Pearson+

 1

-Understand the basic characteristics of normal cells: Normal cells have a regulated cell cycle, undergo apoptosis (programmed cell death), and have specific functions based on their specialization.
+Understand the basic characteristics of normal cells: Normal cells have regulated cell division, adhere to other cells, and undergo apoptosis (programmed cell death) when necessary.

-Learn about the cell cycle and how it is controlled: The cell cycle is a series of phases that cells go through to divide and replicate.
-It is tightly regulated by checkpoints and proteins to ensure proper division.
+Learn about the uncontrolled division of cancer cells: Cancer cells divide uncontrollably due to mutations in genes that regulate the cell cycle, leading to rapid growth and proliferation.

-Explore the concept of apoptosis: Apoptosis is a process of programmed cell death that helps maintain healthy tissue by removing damaged or unnecessary cells.
+Explore how cancer cells evade apoptosis: Cancer cells often have mutations that allow them to bypass apoptosis, enabling them to survive longer than normal cells.

-Identify the key differences in cancer cells: Cancer cells often have mutations that allow them to bypass the normal regulatory mechanisms of the cell cycle, leading to uncontrolled division.
-They can also avoid apoptosis, allowing them to survive longer than normal cells.
+Examine the adhesion properties of cancer cells: Cancer cells typically have a reduced ability to adhere to other cells, which can contribute to metastasis, the spread of cancer to other parts of the body.

-Understand the invasive nature of cancer cells: Unlike normal cells, cancer cells can invade surrounding tissues and spread to other parts of the body (metastasis), which is a hallmark of cancer.
+Consider the energy production in cancer cells: While cancer cells may have altered metabolism, the statement that they are more efficient in energy production is not generally accurate.
+Cancer cells often rely on glycolysis for energy, even in the presence of oxygen (known as the Warburg effect).

 Related Videos